Aegiran Army¶

 Principal formations¶

-The Expeditionary Brigade¶
+The Federal Expeditionary Brigade¶

 The Expeditionary Brigade has historically been the Army's most-tested formation, deployed to several peacekeeping and coalition operations across the post-Chartania era.
 As of late 2026 it is not committed to the eastern islands recapture campaign (that is a Marine operation) but is available for deployment to the broader Continuation War coalition fronts.

-Federal Coastal Artillery Command¶
+Federal Island Garrison Command¶

 The FCAC is one of the more capable in central Sierra, reflecting the republic's need to defend a dispersed island archipelago against amphibious threat.
 The 2026 fall of the eastern islands has triggered substantial FCAC investment for the remaining federal islands.